agner/agner/README.md

 If `-p` or `--property` is supplied, agner will only render particular PROPERTY value instead of a full specification (example: `agner spec -p rebar_compatible yaws`).

+Option `-s` or `--spec-file` is primarily intended for package maintainers.
+This way they can specify their local `agner.config` files to test their package.

     agner fetch PACKAGE [DESTDIR] [-v/--version VERSION] [-b/--build] [-a/--add-path] [-i/--install]
+                                  [-s/--spec-file SPECFILE]

 Fetch a given `PACKAGE` to either the current directory or, optionally, to the `DESTDIR` directory.
 The version constraint is as